adebarakah/HR-Analytics---Capstone-Project/README.md

 - Another challenge encountered was calculating the attrition rate by department using Pivot Tables.
 Excel did not directly calculate the percentage of employees with a "Left" status against the total number of employees in each department.
 To overcome this, all employee status categories (Active, Left, and Resigned) were included in the Pivot Table and the values were displayed as % of Row Total.
 This allowes to identify the percentage of employees with a "Left" status for each department, which represented the departmental attrition rate (e.g., Operations: 20.69%, Finance: 17.65%, Marketing: 15.79%).

-→	Microsoft Excel Tools Used
+→	Microsoft Excel Tools Used for Analysis
 - Pivot Tables
 - Pivot Charts
 - Slicers